openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

    Be sure you check out the appropriate development branch or you create your local branch by checking out a specific tag to get the desired version of Yocto Project.
-See the " Checking Out by Branch in Poky
-   " and "
-   Checking Out by Tag in Poky
-   " sections in the Yocto Project Development Tasks Manual for more information.
+See the ":ref:`dev-manual/dev-manual-start:checking out by branch in poky`" and ":ref:`dev-manual/dev-manual-start:checking out by tag in poky`" sections in the Yocto Project Development Tasks Manual for more information.

 Kernel development is best accomplished using :ref:`devtool <sdk-manual/sdk-extensible:using \`\`devtool\`\` in your sdk workflow>`